Maggie Toulouse Oliver: New Mexico Secretary of State

 Following the resignation of Dianna Duran as Secretary of State, Toulouse Oliver defeated Republican Nora Espinoza in the November 2016 special election to fill the remainder of the term.
 She was sworn into the position on December 9, 2016.

 As Secretary of State, Toulouse Oliver has modernized the voter registration system in New Mexico, and advocated for automatic voter registration and same-day voter registration, both of which are now law in the state.
 Toulouse Oliver also instituted New Mexico's first sexual harassment prevention trainings for lobbyists.

 She has advocated for and enacted stronger campaign finance disclosure rules, bringing greater transparency to independent political spending in New Mexico.
 Toulouse Oliver has lobbied and advocated for open primary elections and ranked choice voting.

 Toulouse Oliver founded New Mexico's Native American Voting Task Force, which works to increase voter turnout in Native American communities in New Mexico.
 The task force has worked together with the League of Women Voters to create voter guides for use in native communities.
 Toulouse Oliver also refused to turn over voter information to President Trump's Advisory Commission on Election Integrity, citing security, legal, and privacy concerns related to voters’ confidential information such as Social Security numbers, birthdates, and voting history.

 Toulouse Oliver has advocated for elections security, and has ensured that the state of New Mexico employs many election security best practices, including the use of paper ballots and post-election audits.
 The office of the Secretary of State recently created a full-time dedicated cybersecurity staffer to “make sure [people] know that their votes are counted and their voices are heard."
 In 2018, Toulouse Oliver testified as an expert witness before the U.S. House Oversight and Government Reform Committee on elections security and cybersecurity issues.
 In 2017, she was a founding member of the Elections Government Sector Coordinating Council, which works with the Department of Homeland Security to inform policy on elections as critical national infrastructure.

 Toulouse Oliver sits on the board of the New Mexico Martin Luther King Jr. Commission, the Public Employees Retirement Association board, and the Commission of Public Records board.

+In November 2024, after the presidential election, Toulouse Oliver accused state representative John Block of encouraging online harassment she had received.
+Block said he too had been harassed, and said, "If it gets to violent threats like you described that you got, I apologize that that is happening to you."